US English (US)

 Then, when you're ready to collaborate, use the Share button in the top right (like you'd normally share a Google Doc) and invite your collaborators to the Doc.
 They can View, Suggest, Comment, or Edit (depending on how you've shared the Doc itself with them).
 Learn more about how to share access to your doc here.

-When you're all done and ready to send, click the “Preview in Gmail ” button to preview it in Gmail and send from your Gmail client.
+When you're all done and ready to send, click the “Preview in Gmail Preview in Gmail” button to preview it in Gmail and send from your Gmail client.

 For more information, check out Google's documentation on the Email Building Blocks here.